marsbroshok/challenge_cnn_tf/readme.md

 # Anomaly detection and classification for ECG (Electrocardiography)

 This is a python code to train CNN model, and run evaluation or prediction on ECG (Electrocardiography) data challenge to detect invertions in ECG data.

-Dataset is availble at git repository [Détection d'inversions ECG](https://github.com/liyongsea/challenge-data)
+**NOTE:** *Sadly, I'm not the owner of the data, try to ask if dataset is available at git repository* [Détection d'inversions ECG](https://github.com/liyongsea/challenge-data)

 CNN model defined with Keras framework and used Tensorflow backend.